famiu/nvim-reload/README.md

 ## About
 Nvim-reload is a Neovim plugin that allows you to reload your entire Neovim config completely, including your start plugins.
 It also reloads all lua modules inside your Neovim config directory.

+NOTE: If you use Windows and are facing an issue, please make sure the issue also exists on Linux or MacOS.
+I don't plan to fix Windows-specific issues or go out of my way to support Windows.

 ### Requires:
 * Neovim >= 0.5
 * [plenary.nvim](https://github.com/nvim-lua/plenary.nvim)